jgravelle/shugok-ai/README.md

 2. Open your web browser and navigate to the URL shown in the terminal (typically http://localhost:8501)

-3. The application will automatically start fetching and processing recent AI papers
+3. Click "Process Articles" to start fetching and processing recent AI papers

-4. Use the search box to filter articles based on titles and summaries
+4. The application will:
+   - Fetch and process recent papers from arXiv
+   - Generate a static HTML website
+   - Automatically publish to your configured FTP server

 ## How It Works